Morning, Wednesday, 9th September 2020

 - Patrick Craven, Director of Assessment Policy, Research and Compliance, City & Guilds;

 - Iain Murray, Senior Policy Officer, TUC; and

 Further speakers include: Dr Fiona Aldridge, Learning and Work Institute; Simon Ashworth, Association of Employment and Learning Providers; Kenny Barron, Unite the Union; Joe Billington, National Careers Service; Lesley Giles, Work Foundation; Dr Susan Pember, Holex; Patrick Spencer, Centre for Social Justice and Juliet Stuttard, PwC UK.

 It will provide an opportunity to look ahead to issues for the national rollout later this year, and to evaluate the first stages of implementation following the first phase of the NRS - in the Liverpool City Region, the West Midlands Combined Authority, the Leeds City Region LEP, Cambridgeshire and Peterborough combined authority area, the Heart of the South West LEP and the North East LEP.

 Delegates will assess the approach that is being taken to implementing the Scheme by the National Retraining Partnership - the group of government officials and business and trade union representatives overseeing the Scheme’s introduction.

-Delegates will also consider the approach being adopted by the National Retraining Partnership - using a phased method of implementation, initially rolling out on a limited scale, and targeting older workers and those without a degree - and how it can most effectively integrate into the existing skills, training and qualifications landscape, and adapt to user needs.
+They will assess the phasing and initial limited-scale roll out, and targeting older workers and those without a degree - as well as discuss how it can most effectively integrate into the existing skills, training and qualifications landscape, and adapt to user needs.

 - Funding, scope, and engagement with industry and the workforce to create an effective national retraining offering;